I’ve been in a bit of an entrepreneurial funk lately.

 But – thankfully! – I quickly rebounded and did something that for me was quite monumental.

-I rolled out fresh fettuccine like an Italian nonna.
+I rolled out fresh fettuccine like an Italian grandma.

 Let me explain.